research-software-ecosystem/micoreca/README.md

         --status content/workflowhub/workflows_status.tsv
     ```

     As explained in the decision tree above, workflows are filtered first on EDAM terms (topics and operations), then on tags, workflow name and finally description based on the keywords provided in `keywords.yml` file.

+# RSEc

+- Extract all metadata from RSEc/content/data

+    ```
+    $ python bin/extract_rsec.py
+    ```

+- Filter tools based on keywords and EDAM terms in content/rsec

+    ```
+    $ python bin/extract_rsec.py
+    ```